davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 ### `src/analysis/ml_teamwise_brier.py`
 This Python script computes the Brier score of the moneyline based probabilistic predictions by team for each league.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 A team's Brier score is the Brier score the moneyline based prediction for all games involving the team, regardless if the team is home or away.
 For each league, the results are saved to `results/ml_teamwise_brier/{league}.csv`.
 The columns of each results file are below.
 - `team`: The team's abbreviation.
-- `brier_score`: The Brier score of all games involving the team.
+- `brier_score`: The moneyline based Brier score of all games involving the team.

 ### `src/analysis/model_seasonal_brier.py`
 This Python script computes the Brier score of various model based probabilistic predictions by season for each league.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 For each league, the results are saved to `results/model_seasonal_brier/{league}.csv`.
 The columns of each results file are below.
 - `season`: The season as an integer, representing the year the season ended.
 - `ml_brier`: The Brier score of moneyline based probabilistic predictions.
 - `bt_brier`: The Brier score of Bradley-Terry based probabilistic predictions.